patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <br>
 <br>

-* Non-disaggrageted (left): each each compute server exports some of its local DRAM and Flash into Crail by running one Crail storage server instance for each storage type.
+* Non-disaggrageted (left): each each compute server exports some of its local DRAM and flash into Crail by running one Crail storage server instance for each storage type.
 * Complete disaggregation (middle): the compute servers do not participate in Crail storage.
-Instead, dedicated storage servers for DRAM and Flash are deployed.
+Instead, dedicated storage servers for DRAM and flash are deployed.
 The storage servers export their storage resources into Crail by running corresponding Crail storage servers.
 * Mixed disaggregation (right): each compute server exports some of its local DRAM into Crail.
-The Crail storage space is then augmented by disaggregated Flash.
+The Crail storage space is then augmented by disaggregated flash.

 <div style="text-align: justify">
 <p>